maxscheurer/cppe/README.md

 To build PElib (together with `gen1int` and the appropriate interface), set the following option:
 `-DENABLE_PELIB=ON`.

 ### Dependencies
 - C++ 11 compiler
 - Python 3.6 (interpreter and development packages)

+## Installation via pip
+will be possible in the future.

 ## Literature